Ramayan (1987 TV series): Broadcast

-In India, the series was originally broadcast on DD National from 25th January, 1987 to 31st July, 1988 with widespread acclaim.
-BBC recorded that it had a viewership of 82 percent, highest viewership in the world.
+Original run

+In India, the series was originally broadcast on DD National from 25 January 1987 to 31 July 1988.
+Viewership rose steadily in the first view months, and soon was earning advertising revenues greater than any show had previously done, earning roughly Rs.
+2,800,000-3,000,000 a week.
+It is estimated the maximum viewership reached 80 to 100 million, nearly an eighth of India's population, a large proportion at a time when television access was greatly limited in India.
+Its massive popularity was termed "Ramayana Fever", with streets being emptied and business coming to a halt every Sunday when an episode premiered at 9:30 AM.

+Rereleases

 Reruns of the series aired on Star Plus and Star Utsav in 2000s.
 It was re-telecast again between March and April 2020 during the 2020 coronavirus lockdown in India on DD National and broke all records for viewership globally for any TV show.
 Hundreds of millions of viewers have watched the series during the 2020 coronavirus lockdown in India.

-DD National said on 16 April 2020 the show created world record, 77 million people watched the show in 1 day.
+DD National said on 16 April 2020 the show created a world record: 77 million people watched the show in one day.
 It was again telecasted on StarPlus from 4 May 2020.
 The show is dubbed in Kannada, Marathi, Bengali, Telugu and Tamil which aired on Star Suvarna, Star Pravah, Star Jalsha, Star Maa and Star Vijay respectively.
+BBC recorded that it had a viewership of 82 percent, highest viewership in the world.